MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    Evaluate APSIM-simulated output against a reference (observed) dataset.

-   This method compares observed data (`ref_data`) with simulated predictions obtained either from a provided DataFrame or from a table name that is used to extract simulation output through :meth:`~apsimNGpy.core.apsim.ApsimModel.get_simulated_output`.
+   This method compares observed data (``ref_data``) with simulated predictions obtained either from a provided :class:`pandas.DataFrame` or from an APSIM output table name.
+When a table name is supplied, simulated output is retrieved via :meth:`~apsimNGpy.core.apsim.ApsimModel.get_simulated_output`.

-   The comparison is performed through ``final_eval`` from ``apsimNGpy.optimizer.problems.back_end``, which computes common evaluation metrics (e.g., RMSE, RRMSE, WIA, CCC, bias), depending on the implementation of ``final_eval``.
+   The comparison is performed using ``final_eval`` from ``apsimNGpy.optimizer.problems.back_end``, which computes common model performance metrics such as RMSE, RRMSE, WIA, CCC, bias, and related statistics, depending on the implementation of ``final_eval``.

-   Added in v0.39.12.21+
+   .. versionadded:: 0.39.12.21

    Parameters
    ----------
    ref_data : pandas.DataFrame
-       The reference or observed dataset against which predictions will be evaluated.
-Must contain at least the column specified by ``ref_data_col`` and the index column.
+       Reference (observed) dataset against which APSIM simulations are evaluated.
+       Must contain the column specified by ``ref_data_col`` and the join/index column.

    table : str or pandas.DataFrame
-       Either:
+       Simulated data source.
+One of the following:

-           - A **string** referring to an APSIM output table name.
-             In this case, simulated output is retrieved using :meth:`~apsimNGpy.core.apsim.ApsimModel.get_simulated_output`(table).
+       - **str**: Name of an APSIM output table.
+Simulated output is retrieved internally using :meth:`~apsimNGpy.core.apsim.ApsimModel.get_simulated_output`.
-           - A **DataFrame** containing simulated predictions directly.
+       - **pandas.DataFrame**: A DataFrame containing simulated predictions directly.

-       Any other type will raise a ``TypeError``.
+       Any other type will raise a :class:`TypeError`.

    ref_data_col : str
-       Column name in ``ref_data`` containing the observed values.
+       Column name in ``ref_data`` containing observed values.

    target_col : str
-       Column name in the simulated dataset indicating the predicted values to be compared against the observations.
+       Column name in the simulated dataset containing predicted values to be compared against observations.

-   index_col : str
+   index_col : str or list[str]
-       Column used to join observed and simulated data (e.g., date, sample number, simulation ID).
-Both datasets must contain this column.
+       Column(s) used to align observed and simulated data (e.g., year, date, sample ID).
+Both datasets must contain these column(s).

    expr : callable or str, optional
-       An optional transformation or expression to apply before comparison.
+       Optional transformation or expression applied prior to evaluation.
-       Can be a lambda function, a string expression, or ``None``.
+       May be a callable, a string expression, or ``None``.
        Default is ``None``.

    Returns
    -------
    dict or pandas.DataFrame
-       The output of ``final_eval``, typically containing evaluation metrics such as RMSE, RRMSE, WIA, CCC, ME, and bias.
+       Output returned by ``final_eval``, typically containing evaluation metrics such as RMSE, RRMSE, WIA, CCC, ME, and bias.

    Raises